-A VSCode syntax and UI theme based on Jummiterm by James Cherven.
-Suitable for web development and system administration, designed with the following document types in mind:
+A VSCode syntax and UI theme based on Jummiterm.
+Jummiterm is a text highlighting scheme for terminals and code which I have developed for my own dotfiles.
+It is suitable for web development and system administration, designed with the following document types in mind:

 Work in progress.

-8 basic cterm colors which are in inverted order for their bright variations
+8 basic cterm colors which are in inverted sorting for their bright variations

 Use of darkened/lightened shades of basic theme colors to keep the number of unique colors low